Ostara Goddess of Spring and the Germanic People (Eostre)

 Hear her song carried gently on the Spring breeze.
 It’s quiet right now, but the sound will grow louder as Ostara (the Spring Equinox) rounds the corner.
-Eostre Goddess of Spring is ripening and preparing to emerge as the maiden on the Spring Equinox.
+Eostre also known as Ostara Goddess of Spring is ripening and preparing to emerge as the maiden of the Spring Equinox.
 Full of youth and innocence, and yet ready to become much more.

 Eostre Goddess & The Ancient Story of Spring

 Have you ever wondered where the term “Easter” came from?
 The word isn’t written in the Bible, yet Christians refer to Jesus’ resurrection day as “Easter”.
 The term “Easter” actually originates with the Goddess of Spring’s name – Eostre.
 Eostre was the Goddess of the Spring and her reign began on the Vernal (Spring) Equinox.
 She was worshiped by the Germanic people of Europe before the rise of the Church.
 In Bede’s eighth century writings, he refers to Eostre as the Goddess who was worshiped in the Spring and by whom the holiday Easter is named after.

 The Germanic people celebrated Eostre Goddess with huge feasts the entire month of the Spring Equinox (March).
 Apparently the merriment continued until the Christian Church spread throughout Europe and sought to convert the pagans to Christianity.
 Eostre-month had to be erased or diminished in some way to rid the countryside of Pagan Spring customs.
 So the Christian Church calculated that the first Sunday after the first full moon, directly following the Spring Equinox would be called “Easter” and would honor Jesus’ day of resurrection.
 What better way to honor his re-birth than to honor it in the Spring when the mother earth is being reborn?